Getting the most from key messages in local government projects

 Next time: What exactly is “plain language”?

-Within any work cohort, it’s too easy to misconstrue your peers’ common language as the plain language you need for reaching and engaging a whole other group: the public.
+Within any work cohort, it’s too easy to misconstrue your work group’s common language as the plain language you need for reaching and engaging a whole other group: the public.
 Stand by for examples and measuring sticks.